Top 10 Hardest Animals to Draw

 The common hippopotamus, or hippo, is a large, mostly herbivorous mammal native to sub-Saharan Africa.
 It is one of only two extant species in the family Hippopotamidae, the other being the pygmy hippopotamus.
 Hippos are known for their massive size, semi-aquatic lifestyle, and territorial behavior in... read more

-The giraffe is a tall African hoofed mammal belonging to the genus Giraffa.
-It is the tallest living terrestrial animal and the largest ruminant on Earth.
+Giraffes are tall African hoofed mammals belonging to the genus Giraffa.
+They are the tallest living terrestrial animals and the largest ruminants on Earth.
 Traditionally, giraffes were considered a single species, Giraffa camelopardalis, with nine subspecies.
-However, recent research analyzing mitochondrial... read more
+In 2025, the IUCN recognized four extant... read more

 I think it's the hardest because I tried to draw a realistic one and I kept erasing it.